amitjohney/sylvatest/docs/metal3.md

 Workload baremetal clusters may be geographically distributed, in general far from the management cluster infrastructure.

-From the networking perspective we expect the baremetal servers to be connected to some IP subnets different from the ones the management cluster is attached to.
+From the networking perspective we expect the baremetal servers to be connected to some IP subnets different from the ones the management cluster is attached to but this is not a requirement for the metal3 deployment.

-This means that we cannot rely on PXE for booting the servers remotely but we use the `Virtual Media` feature to mount images on the machines.
+Relying on PXE for booting the servers in such scenario would be complex because it would need the configuration of DHCP relays local to the machines to manage.

+Given the additional network configuration required for PXE setups the proposed metal3 deployment is based on the usage of `Virtual Media`.

-This is why we provide a pre-configured setup of metal3 for the Sylva project in order to have it ready to use as soon as possible without having to deal with its complex configuration.
+We provide a pre-configured setup of metal3 for the Sylva project in order to have it ready to use as soon as possible without having to deal with its complex configuration.

 ![metal3 architecture in Sylva](./img/metal3_sylva_architecture.png)